compulim/promise-pipe/README.md

 });
 ```

 Then we use this pipe with different input arguments.
-For example, we want to read from `input.txt` with `utf8` encoding.
+For example, we want to read from `"input.txt"` with `"utf8"` encoding.

 ```js
 pipe('input.txt')